JackJamesLoth/Audio2Tab/README.md

   --feature_extractor_dir FEATURE_EXTRACTOR_DIR
 ```

 Currently the model is limited to up to 30 seconds of audio.
-Though longer audio may exceed the whisper sequence limit, so keep that in mind.
+However, longer audio may exceed the Whisper sequence limit, so keep that in mind.

 ## Checkpoints